-The Premier wants a “prenup” with copper giant BHP before jointly funding a critical billion-dollar desalination plant saying a record monthly royalty check has landed from the mining giant.
+The Premier wants a “prenup” with copper giant BHP before jointly funding a billion-dollar desalination plant – revealing a record royalty payment from the mining giant.

-SA Premier Peter Malinauskas will today announce that the government has received the “single biggest ever royalty check that has been given to the people of South Australia in the history of our state” from mining giant BHP.
+SA Premier Peter Malinauskas today announced that the government has received the “single biggest ever royalty payment that has been given to the people of South Australia in the history of our state” from mining giant BHP.

 In December last year, the location of the mega project was selected by the state government south of Whyalla.